trade-nexus/tradesharp-ui/README.md

-# Tradehub - UI #
+# TradeSharp - UI #

-This repository contains all the front-end code for 'TradeHub'.
+This repository contains all the front-end code for 'TradeSharp'.

 ### JIRA link: ###
 https://aurorasolutions.atlassian.net